ChenDAO1/ChenDAO1.github.io/README.md

 - Added dynamic effect to the font in the large image on the home page
 - Optimized the problem of left deviation of pictures on cell phone

+### 2023/4/19
+- Improved the sliding module of the page navigation to make it smoother